EmptyDeck/photo-duplicate-finder/readme.md

+Summary: Run the script, enter your folder path when prompted, and it will identify duplicates (images/videos) and move them to a separate “duplicated_photos” folder; you can adjust the “automatic move”(delete_threshold) and “double-check”(check_threshold) thresholds in the script’s final lines.

 # Duplicate Image & Video Finder — **README**

 This script scans a folder (including its subfolders) for **images** and **videos**, then finds and **moves** duplicates into a separate subfolder rather than deleting them.
 It uses a combination of: